New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 What a Healthy Stoma Looks Like

 A healthy stoma is moist, pink to red in color (similar to the inside of your mouth), and slightly raised from the skin surface.
-It's normal for the stoma to bleed slightly when cleaning — this is similar to gently brushing your gums.
-Your stoma may change in size during the first 6-8 weeks after surgery as swelling decreases.
+It's normal for the stoma to bleed slightly when cleaning.
+Your stoma may change in size during the first 6-8 weeks after surgery.

 Changing Your Pouching System

 Your ostomy nurse will teach you a routine specific to your type of ostomy and your body.
-In general, the process involves removing the current pouch gently, cleaning the skin around the stoma with warm water (avoid soap, alcohol, or wipes with fragrance directly on the stoma), allowing the skin to dry completely, measuring and cutting your wafer to fit snugly around the stoma, and applying the new pouching system.
+In general: remove the current pouch gently, clean the skin with warm water (avoid soap, alcohol, or wipes with fragrance directly on the stoma), allow the skin to dry completely, measure and cut your wafer to fit snugly, and apply the new pouching system.

 Nurse's Tip